benedikthth/mov_exam_prep/hml_bisim.md

 # HML & Bisimilarity
 ## Motivation
-    HML is a way to logically define properties that are, or are not satisfied by some properties
+    HML is a way to logically define properties that are, or are not satisfied by some processes.

 ## Definition